Safiye Sultan (mother of Mehmed III)

 Without Nurbanu, she became the most powerful woman in the harem.
-Moreover, she was not contented with her position, and began to intervene in state affairs, ultimately to become one of the most powerful figures of Murad's reign, and she directed her union network on a larger scale to once again influence state affairs.
-She strengthened her position in the court when she became the Valide Sultan upon the ascension of her son Mehmed III in 1595, after Murad's death.
+Moreover, she was not contented with her position, and began to intervene in politics, ultimately becoming one of the most powerful figures of Murad's reign, and directing her network on a larger scale to once again influence state affairs.
+She strengthened her position in the court when she became the valide sultan upon the ascension of her son Mehmed III in 1595, after Murad's death.
+As valide sultan, her personal purse was three times that of the sultan, the highest level of salary for a person in the empire.
+During his reign, Mehmed consulted her on important matters and did not make decisions without consent.

-Safiye Sultan did not only interfere in interior affairs but also in foreign affairs of the empire.
-It is known that she corresponded by letters with foreign kings and queens (the most known of them being Elizabeth I of England) and which she established diplomatic relations with them.
-Like her mother-in-law Nurbanu, she supported a pro-Venetian policy in foreign politics.
-But in the last years of her son's reign, her meddling in state affairs caused three destructive rebellions and made her immensely disliked by the soldiers and the people: However, until the end of her son's reign, no one could break her dominance and influence over his government.
-Upon the death of Mehmed III in 1603, she was sent to Eski Saray on 9 January 1604 by her grandson and new sultan Ahmed I, and lived there in retirement without political influence or returning to the court until her death.
-She died between January and April of 1619, and was laid to rest in the tomb of Murad III (Hagia Sophia).
+Safiye Sultan did not only interfere in internal affairs but also in foreign affairs of the empire.
+It is known that she corresponded with foreign kings and queens (the most known of them being Elizabeth I of England) and established diplomatic relations with them.
+Like her mother-in-law Nurbanu, she supported a pro-Venetian policy.

+In the last years of her son's reign, her meddling in state affairs caused three destructive rebellions and made her immensely disliked by the soldiers and the people.
+However, until the end of her son's reign, no one could break her dominance over the government.
+Upon the death of Mehmed III in 1603, she was sent to the Old Palace on 9 January 1604 by her grandson and new sultan Ahmed I, and lived there in retirement without political influence or returning to the court until her death.
+She died in 1619 and was laid to rest in the tomb of Murad III in Hagia Sophia.

 Background

-According to the reports of Venetian bailos Morosini (1585) and Lorenzo Bernardo (1592), she was of Albanian origin, an information confirmed by Lazzaro Soranzo (1598) who says more precisely that she was from the village of "Rezi" (perhaps modern Kriezi) in the Dukagjin Highlands.
-Other primary sources give her other origins, however: Stephan Gerlach (Moldavian in 1575, but Bosnian in 1576), the bailo Antonio Tiepolo (Slav, in 1576), the bailo Zane (Circassian, in 1594).
-Since a confusion with Nurbanu by some authors in the 17th c. she is also sometimes erroneously described as a Venetian from the family Baffo, notably in Turkish historiography in the wake of Ahmed Refîq (1916) Modern academic scholars usually describe her as of Albanian descent.
+According to the reports of the Venetian bailos Morosini (1585) and Lorenzo Bernardo (1592), she was of Albanian origin.
+This information was later confirmed by Lazzaro Soranzo (1598), who specified that she came from the village of "Rezi" (possibly modern-day Kriezi) in the Dukagjin Highlands.
+However, other contemporary sources attributed different origins to her: Stephan Gerlach described her as Moldavian in 1575 and Bosnian in 1576; the Venetian bailo Antonio Tiepolo identified her as a Slav in 1576; and the bailo Zane referred to her as Circassian in 1594.She is also often claimed to have been from the Venetian Baffo family.
+Modern academic scholars usually describe her as of Albanian descent.

 In 1563, at the age of circa thirteen, she was gifted as a slave by Hümaşah Sultan, daughter of Şehzade Mehmed.
 Given the name Safiye, she became a concubine of Şehzade Murad, the eldest son of Şehzade Selim.
 On 26 May 1566, after two daughters, she gave birth to Murad's first son, Mehmed.
 The same year, Suleiman the Magnificent died and Selim ascended the throne as Selim II.